ycvogt/my_portfolio/posts/movies.md

 ## Setup and preliminary exloration
 First, we load the dataset and the libraries.
-Next, we read in the file as a dataframe...
+Next, we read in the file as a dataframe.

 ```
 df = pd.read_csv('imdb_movies_shows.csv', encoding="UTF-8")
 ```
+The data set looks like this:

+<iframe src="images/table1_movies.html" width="100%" height="400px" style="border:none;"></iframe>

-...and get an idea of its size:
+Next, we get an idea of its size:

 ```df.size #get number of datapoints```
 ```df.shape #get number of (rows, cols) #(5806, 11)```